Raj-7799/DiemBFT/README.md

 - For get_round_timer in Pacemaker, We use the formula 4* **delta** where delta is passed as the timeout value from setup.

 ## 4. Bugs and Limitations
-- Limitation 1 - Currently due to design of mempool if there is a timeout and client resends a transaction.
-Mempool considers it as a duplicate.
-Hence, during timeouts the blocks which were pending or getting processed are lost.
-    - This can be worked around by not keeping a state for transactions which are currently processing in diem chain.
-Instead, we can simply remove them from other replica queue's when a proposal message is sent.
-- Limitation 2 - Use of dummy blocks for chain termination.
+- Limitation 1 - Use of dummy blocks for chain termination.
 More details in Chain Termination under Implementation section in report.

 ## 5. Main files
 - **DiemBFT/src/diem_replica.da :** Replica code .
 It mainly contains the Main fucntion as mentioned in the Pseudocode